This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

 In the event of any inconsistency between the Specifications comprised in paragraphs (a) to (c) above, the order of priority of these Specifications will reflect the order in which these Specifications are listed in this definition.

-Supplier means the entity identified as the supplier in the Supply Contract.
+Supplier means the entity identified as the supplier in the PO Contract.